-Details of the amalgamated scheme's reserving policy should also be provided.
+Details of the amalgamated scheme's reserving policy should be provided.

-The submission should also include sensitivity analyses illustrating, for example the impact of buy-downs (ups) on the scheme's reserves.
+The submission should also include sensitivity analyses illustrating for example the impact of buy-downs (ups) on the scheme's reserves.

-The above-mentioned analysis could be summarized as follow:
+The above-mentioned analysis could be summarised as follow:

 Scenario % change in insured contributions required to sustain reserves % change in the end-period reserves if contributions are unchanged

-Α
+A 7.044 oomangaa

 В

 С

 D